icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Krucible](https://usekrucible.com) — Krucible is a platform for creating Kubernetes clusters for testing and development.
 Free tier accounts come with 25 cluster-hours per month.
   * [Mendix](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting unlimited users, 0.5 GB storage and 1 GB RAM per app.
 Also Studio and Studio Pro IDEs are allowed in free tier.
   * [m3o.com](https://m3o.com) - A cloud platform for API services development.
 M3O is a fully managed Micro as a Service offering focusing on Go microservices development in the Cloud.
 Free tier provides enough to run 5 services and collaborate with others.
   * [Okteto Cloud](https://okteto.com) - Managed Kubernetes service designed for remote development.
-Free developer accounts come with 8GB of RAM, 4 CPUs and 5GB Disk space.
+Free developer accounts come with 5 Kubernetes namespaces, 3Gi/pod with a maximum of 8Gi/namespace, 1CPU/pod with a maximum of 4CPUs/namespace and 5GB Disk space.
 The apps sleep after 24 hours of inactivity.
   * [opeNode](https://openode.io) — Free Node.js hosting for Open Source projects.
 100 GB Bandwidth/month with 100 MB memory & 1000 MB storage.
 Deploy using CLI or existing Git repository.
   * [outsystems.com](https://www.outsystems.com/) — Enterprise web development PaaS for on-premise or cloud, free "personal environment" offering allows for unlimited code and up to 1 GB database
   * [pipedream.com](https://pipedream.com) - An integration platform built for developers.
 Develop any workflow, based on any trigger.
 Workflows are code, which you can run [for free](https://docs.pipedream.com/pricing/).
 No server or cloud resources to manage.